 Walking boots – around £150 and upwards

+However, the grip isn’t as great as it could be and there’s so much room in the toe area that you feel as if you slip around a bit.
 I tried the Hiker FG (in brown only), which weighs just 300g and is made of a tough water-resistant nylon and canvas.
 It’s not fully waterproof, but very close – no sign of dampness on a seven-mile hike near Ullswater in rotten weather!
-The FG (firm ground) sole has sticky rubber for traction on all kinds of terrains.
-The Hiker SG (in black only) is made for soft ground, so has deeper grips.
-Both have thermal heat-regulating insoles.

 If you don’t get on with the barefoot idea, try the Scarpa Peak.
 Waterproof, breathable, 600g and extremely rugged.
 The women’s fit is slim, so great for walkers like me whose feet tend to slide sideways in a lot of boots, especially unisex ones.
 There’s some flex in the midsole – again, an improvement on many that hit the ground as a solid block.